xpdavid/CS2103R-Report/index.md

 Summary: Total 32 Bugs
 ```

-Through this, we can integrate `findbugs` static analysis tools into our project.
+Through this, we can integrate `findbugs` static analysis tools into TEAMMATES.
 The developer can run it locally and the CI can run it automatically.

-Note that we use `filter` to suppress some bugs in findBugs.
-[Here](https://github.com/xpdavid/teammates/blob/findbugs/static-analysis/teammates-findbugs-filter.xml) is the filter file.
-More rule need to be added if we confirm they are not bugs.
+Note that we use [`filter`](https://github.com/xpdavid/teammates/blob/findbugs/static-analysis/teammates-findbugs-filter.xml) to suppress some bugs in `FindBugs`.
+More filters should be added if we confirm they are not bugs.

 ### Analysis